mehulagg/gitlab_test/doc/user/project/repository/reducing_the_repo_size_using_git.md

    cd my_repository/
    ```

-1. Change to the branch you want to remove the big file from:
+1. Change to the branch you want to remove the big file or directory from:

    ```
    git checkout master